UBC-MDS/ds-toolbox/chapters/en/slides/module4/module4_04.md

 </center>

 Notes:

-After running the command, the editor will pop up so you can modify the final commit message.
+After running `git revert`, your default text editor will pop up so you can modify the final commit message.
 If you close it as it is, the message will be the default one.
-You will see that after closing the editor, now you have a new commit updated with the changes.
+After closing the editor, you can view the new reversion in the project history tab or with `git log`.

 ---